-- 1 Locate the ExpressCard slot (page 19). - 2 Push the ExpressCard slot protector to pop it out. - 3 Gently take hold of the ExpressCard slot protector and pull it out of the slot. - 4 Carefully slide the ExpressCard module into the slot until it clicks into place. - Make sure that the arrow on the ExpressCard module is pointing toward the ExpressCard slot.
+- 1 Locate the ExpressCard slot (page 19). - 2 Push the ExpressCard slot protector so that the protector pops out. - 3 Gently take hold of the ExpressCard slot protector and pull it out of the slot. - 4 Carefully slide the ExpressCard module into the slot until it clicks into place.

+Make sure that the arrow on the ExpressCard module is pointing toward the ExpressCard slot.